Discover Our History

-Discover the rich history of JAFA, bridging African Diaspora and Japanese communities through cultural exchange, education, and collaborative initiatives to empower future generations.
+Discover the rich history of JAFA and its mission to connect African Diaspora and Japanese communities through cultural exchange, education, and collaboration.
+Our journey highlights courage, resilience, and cultural understanding that continue to inspire future generations.

 Discover the origins of JAFA and our exciting plans for the future.